EMERGING MARKETS-Mexican peso gains; Colombian peso winner of the week

 Argentina's central bank hiked interest rates on Thursday to rein in rampant inflation.
 But the peso ARS= showed little reaction, given that it is subject to strict capital controls.

-Latin American stocks .MILA00000PUS fell 0.3%, but were set to gain for the week as expectations of easy monetary policy saw yield-hungry investors buying into equities.
+Latin American stocks .MILA00000PUS rose 0.9%, set to gain for the week as expectations of easy monetary policy saw yield-hungry investors buying into equities.

 Elsewhere, Russia raised 2 billion euros ($2.36 billion) in Eurobonds on Thursday as it tapped the global debt market for the first time this year.